Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as SIIP and PTA.
+- Provide family members a voice in decision-making on committees, such as School Innovation and Improvement Plan (SIIP) and PTA.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Curriculum Nights, PTA events, Bingo Night, Heritage Night.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Bingo Night, Movie Night, Multicultural Potluck, Heritage night, Popsicles on the Playground.

-- Provide opportunities for caregivers to volunteer within the school in various ways, such as Veterans Day, Read Across America, and Field Trips.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as Book Fair, Read Across America, Tuesday Folders, Cafeteria and individual classroom opportunities.

 - barriers to greater family participation,